selma-Bentaiba/selma-Bentaiba.github.io/_blogs/Transformers_laid_out.markdown

 ### Model Architecture

 The section all of us had been waiting for.
 I will divert a bit from the paper here.
 Because I find it easier to follow the data.
+Also if you read the paper, each word of it should make sense to you.

 {here make the names clickable to the section}
 We will first start with the Multi-Head Attention, then the feed forward network, followed by the positional encoding, Using these we will finish the Encoder Layer, subsequently we will move to the Decoder Layer, After which we will write the Encoder & Decoder block, and finally end it with writing the training loop for an entire Transformer on real world data.